abhirockzz/fn-java-sdk-invoke/README.md

 You can use this Tensorflow based function as an example to explore the possibility of invoking a function using binary content - https://github.com/abhirockzz/fn-hello-tensorflow.
 This function expects the image data (in binary form) as an input and returns what object that image resembles along with the percentage accuracy

-If you were to deploy the above function and use the Fn CLI, the command would something like this - `cat /home.foo/cat.jpeg | fn invoke fn-tensorflow-app classify`.
+If you were to deploy the above function and invoke it using Fn CLI, the command would something like this - `cat /home/foo/cat.jpeg | fn invoke fn-tensorflow-app classify`.
 In this case, the `cat.jpeg` image is being passed as an input to the function.
-The programmatic (using Java SDK) equivalent of this would look something like the below snippet
+The programmatic (using Java SDK) equivalent of this would look something like the below snippet, where the function invocation request (`InvokeFunctionRequest`) is being built along with the binary input (image file content)

 	InvokeFunctionRequest invokeFunctionRequest =

 	InvokeFunctionRequest.builder()
 	                     .functionId(function.getFunction().getId())
-	                     .invokeFunctionBody(StreamUtils.toInputStream(new File("/home.foo/cat.jpeg")))
+	                     .invokeFunctionBody(StreamUtils.toInputStream(new File("/home/foo/cat.jpeg")))
 	                     .build();

-Pay attention to the following line `invokeFunctionBody(StreamUtils.toInputStream(new File("/home.foo/cat.jpeg")))`.
-The `toInputStream` helper method from `com.oracle.bmc.util.StreamUtils` is being used to send the binary contents of file `/home.foo/cat.jpeg`
+Pay attention to the following line `invokeFunctionBody(StreamUtils.toInputStream(new File("/home/foo/cat.jpeg")))`.
+The `toInputStream` helper method from `com.oracle.bmc.util.StreamUtils` is being used to send the binary contents of file `/home/foo/cat.jpeg`

 ## Troubleshooting